filakhtov/gentoo-use-docs/sys-devel/gcc.md

 This flag can be safely disabled, however PIE might be a useful security feature under the certain circumstances.

-### regression-test
-Install additional dependencies that will only be required to run the test suite provided with a source code.
-Execute a `make -k check` command to run the suite when build is finished.
-Copies test results into `/usr/share/doc/gcc-<VERSION>/testsuite` directory.

-It is recommended to keep this flag disabled as it is only useful for the Gentoo team, developers and testers.

 ### sanitize
 Pass the `--enable-libsanitizer` option to the configure script.
 Enable an AddressSanitizer (aka ASan) - a fast memory error detector.
 Provide a `-fsanitize` family of runtime options and install a `libasan.so`, a `liblsan.so`, a `libtsan.so` and a `libubsan.so` libraries.